 Blockchain Technology

-Blockchain’s ability to provide secure, transparent, and tamper-proof records is increasingly recognized as a vital telemedicine feature.
+Blockchain’s ability to provide secure, transparent, and tamper-proof health records is increasingly recognized as a vital telemedicine feature.
 It can help maintain patient privacy, ensure data integrity, and manage patient consent.
 Furthermore, blockchain enhances supply chain transparency, ensuring patients treated remotely receive authentic medication.

 Augmented Reality (AR) and Virtual Reality (VR)